 When does this risk assessment need to be reviewed?

 Annually, or when premises/equipment relevant to the task is changed

 Details of reviews or amendments

 Date of review/amendment Carried out by

 July 2022 Caroline Belchem

 July 2023 Caroline Belchem

-July 2024 Caroline Belchem
+•

-Task / Activity Dealing with children with food allergies Who is at risk & who needs to know about the risk assessment for this activity?
+Task / Activity Who is at risk & who needs to know about the risk assessment for this activity?
 Dealing with children with food allergies Staff, children and others within the vicinity eg. visitors and carers